mcharrak/jekyll-theme-prologue/_posts/2020-12-30-ML_health_causal_inference_notes.md

 A confounding factor is a variable that

 * is unobserved in the observational dataset
-* is affecting both, the treatment $T$ and the potential outcomes $Y_i(x)$ (i.e., assuming the classical potential-outcomes-graph with 1 node each for treatment, potential outcome, and covariate; there would be an edge from $h$ to $T$ and an edge from $h$ to each potential outcome $Y_i(x)$0.
+* is affecting both, the treatment $T$ and the potential outcomes $Y_i(x)$ (i.e., assuming the classical potential-outcomes-graph with 1 node each for treatment, potential outcome, and covariate; there would be an edge from $h$ to $T$ and an edge from $h$ to each potential outcome $Y_i(x)$).

 Typical assumptions:

+1. *Ignorability*:
-1. *Ignorability*: There are no unobserved confounding factors.
-Mathematically it means, that the potential outcomes $Y_0$ and $Y_1$ are conditionally independent of the treatment T, conditioned on covariates X:
+There are no unobserved confounding factors.
+Mathematically it means, that the potential outcomes $Y_0$ and $Y_1$ are conditionally independent of the treatment T, conditioned on covariates $X$

 $$(Y_0, Y_1) \perp \!\!\! \perp \ T \: | \; X$$

 Note:

 Ignorability can not be tested, based on the observed data.

-2. *Overlap (common support)*: There always must be some stochasticity in the treatment decisions.
-Thus, we assume that the propensity score is always bounded between 0 and 1:
+2. *Overlap (common support)*:
+There always must be some stochasticity in the treatment decisions.
+Thus, we assume that the propensity score is always bounded between 0 and 1 such that

 $$
 p(T = t, X = x) > 0 \; \forall t,x